bestofjs/bestofjs/README.md

 #### Authentication

-[Auth0](https://auth0.com/): authentication as a service, used for Github login feature.
+[Auth0](https://auth0.com/): authentication as a service, used for GitHub login feature.

 #### Static hosting